 Are there any international, fellow Nigerian artists that might pop up on your project?

 I don’t know who’s going to end up on the album [from the U.S. or overseas], but I’ve worked with Wiz Kid last year.
 I’ve worked with Burna Boy and Sarz, who’s an amazing producer.
 I’ve talked with Tiwa Savage; We just haven’t linked yet.
 There are a bunch of the big stars from back home.
 It’s just a matter of timing and again, there’s more that goes into a release.
 I wish I had names, but we’ll see who will end up on the project.
 The album is done.
 That’s all I know.

-If you could collaborate with an artist, that is not in hip-hop, R&B, pop, afrobeats, funk or reggae - who would you say?
+If you could collaborate with any artist that is not in hip-hop, R&B, pop, afrobeats, funk or reggae, who would you say?

 Hugh Masekela.
 He’s a South African trumpet player and vocalist, a good friend – well he’s becoming a good friend – and he’s a jazz musician.
 My earlier response would’ve been Taylor Swift before she went pop.